 About Mary Ahern

-My work has been featured in galleries across the region and in publications including Newsday and Bold Journey.
-I invite you to explore the artwork, read about my process, or simply wander through the visual stories I’ve gathered over a lifetime of tending both garden and canvas.
+My work has been featured in galleries across the region and in publications including Newsday, Sanctuary and Bold Journey.
+I invite you to explore the artwork, read about my process, or wander through the visual stories I’ve gathered over a lifetime of tending garden, canvas, and screen.

 …mary